 Unbundling Parking.
-While the proposed development is generally consistent with the General Plan, there is at least one instance where it deviates from General Plan policy.
-General Plan Policy M-9.10, encourages multi-family development projects to unbundle or separate the cost of parking from the lease payments.
-It is important to note that the General Plan Policy encourages rather than requires unbundling parking and that the particular circumstances of the proposed project make unbundling the cost of parking from rents an unattractive option for the developer in that the commercial and residential parking on the Lincoln Landing site exceeds the parking requirement (see Table 1 above).
+While the proposed development is generally consistent with the General Plan, there is at least one instance now where it deviates from General Plan policy.
+General Plan Policy M-9.10 encourages multi-family development projects to unbundle or separate the cost of parking from the lease payments.
+It is important to note that the General Plan Policy encourages rather than requires unbundling parking and that the circumstances of the proposed project make unbundling the cost of parking from rents an unattractive option for the developer in that the commercial and residential parking on the Lincoln Landing site exceeds the parking requirement.
+It is also important to note that the Hayward Municipal Code does not impose a parking maximum in the CC-C District, as exists in the City's form-based code areas along Mission Boulevard.